drylando/DailySchedule/introduction-to-angular/view-plan/README.md

 }
 ```

-Inject the activities service into the view-plan.component.ts by adding it to the constructor
+Inject the activities service into view-plan.component.ts by adding it to the constructor

 **...\daily-planner\src\app\activities\view-plan\view-plan.component.ts**